- Version Requirements / License / Installation

 The first 3 buttons at the top of the UI manage the Master Icon:

-Creates this helper at the origin of the grid.
+Lets you create a new master icon helper anywhere on your scene by clicking and dragging with the mouse to define the place and size for it.
 You can move it, scale it or hide it if you prefer.

 Get/Reloads data from scene (Refresh icon)